 Unenrolled students between the ages of 3 and 5 years, 10 months who are referred for an initial special education evaluation are assessed by the Early Stages team.
-Initial assessments for student's special education eligible 5 years, 11 months, are to be completed by the RSPs assigned to the school.
+Initial assessments for special education eligibility for students ages 5 years, 11 months and older, are to be completed by the RSPs assigned to the school.
 Initial OT or PT assessments for students under 5 years, 10 months with an existing IEP, must be completed by the local school.
 Reassessments for students between the ages of 3 years and 5 years, 10 months should be completed by the IEP team at the student's attending school.
 The assessment process should not be deferred to provide MTSS.
 Interventions should be provided simultaneously as a student is going through the assessment and eligibility process at Early Stages.

-Early Stages has two locations: Walker Jones Education Center Minnesota Avenue Center (202) 698-8037 www.earlystagesdc.org
+Early Stages has two locations:

+Walker Jones Education Center

+Ron Brown College Prep High School

+www.earlystagesdc.org